Hurricane Lee to strike weather-worn New England after heavy rain, flooding and tornadoes

 Dozens of trees snapped or were uprooted by a twister in the town of Glocester, Rhode Island, and a structure used as a bus shelter was blown away, the weather service said.
 The three tornadoes in Connecticut and Rhode Island were categorized as EF-1, while the one in North Attleboro, Massachusetts, was an EF-0.

-Thursday night, Lee was spinning 185 miles (300 kilometers) west of Bermuda, with maximum sustained winds of 85 mph (140 kph), according to the National Hurricane Center.
+Friday morning, Lee was spinning about 490 miles (785 kilometers) southeast of Nantucket, Massachusetts, and moving away from Bermuda, with maximum sustained winds of 85 mph (140 kph), according to the National Hurricane Center.
 It was traveling north on a path that could lead to landfall in Nova Scotia, possibly as a tropical storm, forecasters said.

 The system could bring a mix of threats.
 The storm surge and waves could lash the coast, damaging structures and causing erosion; powerful wind gusts could knock down trees weakened by a wet summer; and rain could cause flash flooding in a region where the soil is already saturated, said Louise Fode, a National Weather Service meteorologist in Maine.